Roof colour has to be the same as the body colour

 - fuel type

-3 roof colours available
+3 different roof colours available

-3 mirror cap colours available
+3 different mirror cap colours available

-Bonnet stripes available in Black and White
+Bonnet stripes available in 3 different colours

 Air scoop in the bonnet, track-style grille, iconic "S" emblem, lower air intakes